 Rudolph on the move

 Reindeer are migratory, which means they’re always moving.
 They roam vast distances every year in search of food, food and more food.
 When driving, you may come across reindeer at all times of the year, even in the heart of winter.
 They wander through the suburbs of Rovaniemi and across the great snowy fells of Posio.
 Luckily, Finnish company Porokello is a service that allows drivers to report reindeer sightings.
-The app only runs on Finnish phones, but the service will also work in browsers, beginning early 2019.
+The app only runs on Finnish phones, but the service also works in browsers on non-Finnish phones.
 If you have Porokello on your device, it will alert you if a reindeer has been spotted in your area recently.
 It’s literally a life-saver.

 Driving in winter in Lapland is a bit different than other places.
 For the most part, we don’t salt our icy roads, so studded snow tires and vigilant driving is a necessity.
 Drive cautiously, take care when turning and stopping.
 If you’re driving slow, it’s not uncommon for a driver to pass you.
 Another Arctic driving condition is the darkness.
 Polar Night means that there’s not much (if any daylight) for a few weeks to a couple months, depending on latitude, with only a bright period at midday.
 Know how to use your car’s high-beams, fog lights and extra lights, if they have them, when driving in the dark.